matteo-torres/kanto-pokedex/README.md

 ```

 ## Data
+All datasets were obtained from existing GitHub repositories.
+The raw CSV files are stored in the `data/raw` subfolder.
+These files were cleaned in data_cleaning.qmd and saved to the `data/processed` subfolder.
+The processed CSV files were then used to build the relational database.
+The raw data, processed data, and database are all available for download in this repository.

 ## References
 christopher-cao.
 (2016). *Kanto Pokemon Spreadsheet.csv* [Data set].
 In *Pokemon-Simulator-in-Python* (Commit 80ee59e).
 GitHub. https://github.com/christopher-cao/Pokemon-Simulator-in-Python/blob/80ee59e/Kanto%20Pokemon%20Spreadsheet.csv.
 Accessed July 29, 2025.